 D-Link Wireless Print Servers

 Introduction: Got an old workhorse laser printer with a parallel port in back?
-This gadget turns it into a wireless printer.
+The DP-311P (now discontinued) turns it into a wireless printer.
 Great for your home network!

-D-Link made some great products but they, um, forgot to include configuration instructions for Macintosh users.
+D-Link made some great products but they provided lousy instructions and, um, forgot to include any configuration instructions for Macintosh users.
 Having wasted several hours of my life that I'll never get back, I wanted to share my success.
 I do kind of wonder if these great little devices were discontinued simply because the instructions were so poor that nobody could get them working!
 That certainly seems to be the general sentiment on Amazon's reviews page!

-Note: Since the above models are discontinued and getting harder to find, try this alternative at Amazon.
+Note: Since the above models are discontinued and getting harder to find, you might try this alternative at Amazon.
 Warning: I have not tried one myself and cannot offer any configuration advice.

 These instructions are specifically for MacOS X Tiger (10.4), connecting a DP-311p D-Link print server to a Hewlett-Packard LaserJet 4MP printer through my Apple Airport Base Station, which was configured to distribute IP addresses using 10.0.1.1 addressing.
 However, the general approach should work with other equipment since there's nothing special about any of this hardware or software.